Engstrom-Luke/Luke-Engstrom-EDA-Project/README.md

 ## Abstract

--   Manta ray migrate where the food is, which makes them hard to study
+-   Manta ray migrate where the food is, which makes them hard to study​

--   In addition, they are at risk from fisheries and bycatch (Stewart et al 2016)
+-   In addition, they are at risk from fisheries and bycatch (Stewart et al 2016)​

--   Using iNaturalist data to see if there are migration patterns
+-   Using iNaturalist data to see if there are migration patterns​

--   Then identifying breeding grounds of two different species of manta ray
+-   Then identifying breeding grounds of two different species of manta ray​

 -   With this information we propose to make these sites protected grounds

 ## Introduction

--   Manta ray are an elusive species, juveniles have never been studied in the wild (Stewart et al 2018)
+-   Manta ray are an elusive species, juveniles have never been studied in the wild (Stewart et al 2018)​

--   *Mobula birostris* (oceanic ray) and *Mobula alfredi* (reef ray) are both migratory species
+-   Mobula birostris (oceanic ray) and Mobula alfredi (reef ray) are both migratory species​

--   Reef Rays typically have their mating season from October to January (Simpkins 2013)
+-   Reef Rays typically have their mating season from October to January (Simpkins 2013)​

--   Oceanic Rays are considered year round, but it depends on what waters they are in (Manta Ray Reproduction 2018)
+-   Oceanic Rays are considered year-round, but it depends on what waters they are in (Manta Ray Reproduction 2018)​

 -   We are working to identify breeding grounds to propose marine protected areas

 ## Methods

--   Using iNaturalist data, a citizen science program used to catalog sightings of organisms
+-   Using iNaturalist data, a citizen science program used to catalog sightings of organisms​

--   Then cleaned up the data using rNat and tidyverse
+-   Then cleaned up the data using rNat and tidyverse​

--   We filtered the data to include species name, latitude, longitude, year, month, and day
+-   We filtered the data to include species name, latitude, longitude, year, month, and day​

--   Then made a map with the filtered data
+-   Then made a map with the filtered data​

 ## Results

--   Oceanic rays may have breeding grounds near the west coast of the US, Gulf of Mexico, New Zealand, Australia, and Indonesia
+-   Oceanic rays may have breeding grounds near the west coast of the US, Gulf of Mexico, New Zealand, Australia, and Indonesia​

--   Reef rays may have breeding grounds near India in the Maldives and Indonesia
+-   Reef rays may have breeding grounds near India in the Maldives and Indonesia​

--   Reef rays have higher sightings in winter near India in the Maldives and Indonesia
+-   Reef rays have higher sightings in winter near India in the Maldives and Indonesia​

 Figure 1.
-Map depicting Oceanic Ray sightings based off of the four seasons.

 ```{r Oceanic, echo=FALSE, message=FALSE, warning=FALSE}
 library(rinat)